-What features are planned ?
+What features are planned?

+Do you have some other features in mind?
 Add your feature requests at loopback-next/issues/new.

 - Improved developer productivity and scalability.
 Our customers need a framework that scales to dozens and even hundreds of developers.
 This scalability is the reason TypeScript exists and is gaining traction.